 Foreign Currency Exchange Rates.
 Our Swiss operations utilize the Swiss franc as the functional currency, our French and German operations utilize the euro as the functional currency and our Polish operations utilize the Polish zloty as the functional currency.
 As a result, we are exposed to risk associated with fluctuating currency exchange rates between the U.S. dollar and these currencies.
 Foreign currency transaction gains and losses are included in earnings.
-Approximately 8% of our net sales were impacted by foreign currency fluctuations for the three-month period ended September 28, 2019 compared to 8% for the same period in the prior year.
-Approximately 8% of our net sales were impacted by foreign currency fluctuations for the six-month period ended September 28, 2019 compared to 8% for the same period in the prior year.
+Approximately 10% of our net sales were impacted by foreign currency fluctuations for the three-month period ended December 28, 2019 compared to 8% for the same period in the prior year.
+Approximately 9% of our net sales were impacted by foreign currency fluctuations for the nine-month period ended December 28, 2019 compared to 8% for the same period in the prior year.
 We expect that this proportion is likely to increase as we seek to increase our penetration of foreign markets, particularly within the aerospace and defense markets.
 Foreign currency transaction exposure arises primarily from the transfer of foreign currency from one subsidiary to another within the group, and to foreign currency denominated trade receivables.
 Unrealized currency translation gains and losses are recognized upon translation of the foreign operations' balance sheets to U.S. dollars.
 Because our financial statements are denominated in U.S. dollars, changes in currency exchange rates between the U.S. dollar and other currencies have had, and will continue to have, an impact on our earnings.
-We periodically enter into derivative financial instruments in the form of forward exchange contracts to reduce the effect of fluctuations in non-functional currencies.
-Based on the accounting guidance related to derivative and hedging activities, we record derivative financial instruments at fair value.
-For derivative financial instruments designated and qualifying as cash flow hedges, the effective portion of the gain or loss on these hedges is reported as a component of accumulated
+We periodically enter into derivative financial instruments in the form of forward exchange contracts to reduce the effect of fluctuations in exchange rates on certain third-party sales transactions denominated in non-functional currencies.
+Based on the accounting guidance related to derivatives and hedging activities, we record derivative financial instruments at fair value.
+For derivative financial instruments designated and qualifying as cash flow hedges, the effective portion of the